 Dual Slalom Trail - Close/rehabilitate the upper duplicate trail section.
 Remove logs piled at based of rock drop.
 Narrow trail in sections where it has been widened.
+Or consider full closure with new trail development for better connection to the trail network.

 Left Bank - Fix eroded sections, limit ability to make trail wider on climbs by lining edges.
 Erosion seems to be accelerating last few years.
 Consider need for additional measure to protect adjacent sensitive habitat.
 Close duplicate short steep highly eroded section in Upper Left Bank.
-Also see signage recommendations further below.

-Mauie Wowie Trail - Proposed removal of the most northern part of the loop section.
+Mauie Wowie Trail - Close/remove the most northern part of the loop section.
 Seems little used and would open up a significant "eco island".
 Maintain southern part to connect in with Sidecar trail (would become extension of Sidecar into main section of Maui Wowie.
-Upper MW trails becomes end of Side Car (rename this section).